sulu/sulu-docs/book/introduction/components.rst

 Webspaces
 ---------

-A Webspace is the place where the actual website structure and content will be created.
-Within a Webspace one single content-structure will be defined but by using e.g. multiple languages and sub-domains an unlimited number of websites that share the same structure may be available.
-Furthermore an unlimited number of webspaces can be managed in one Sulu installation.
+A webspace is the place where the actual website structure and content will be created.
+Within a webspace, one single content-structure will be defined, but by using e.g. multiple languages and sub-domains, an unlimited number of websites that share the same structure may be available.
+Furthermore, an unlimited number of webspaces can be managed in one Sulu installation.

 Confused?
 Maybe this example helps:

 ACME Inc. has a website www.acme.com that needs to be published in English, German and French.
-The easy way to do this is to let the user choose their desired language and stay on the same domain displaying the required content using sub-domains such as e.g. www.acme.com/de.
-For the user or a search engine this would mean 1 website with 3 languages sharing the same content structure.
+The easy way to do this is to let the user choose their desired language and stay on the same domain displaying the required content using sub-domains, such as e.g. www.acme.com/de.
+For the user or a search engine, this would mean 1 website with 3 languages sharing the same content structure.

-Now lets assume that ACME Inc. wants to dedicate each language to its correspondent market by using top-level-domains.
+Next, let's assume that ACME Inc. wants to dedicate each language to its correspondent market by using top-level-domains.
 This would of course be more marketing oriented and search engine friendly.
-The English content would be published in www.acme.com, the German in www.acme.de and the French in www.acme.fr.
-Let's go even further and say each website's design should be a little different, maybe with a different header color.
+The English content would be published in www.acme.com, the German content in www.acme.de and the French content in www.acme.fr.
+Let's go even further and say that each website's design should be a little different, maybe with a different header color.
 The user and the search engine would now have 3 separate websites, each with 1 language and individual design but all with the same content-structure.

-Any of this scenarios can be implemented with Sulu using one webspace.
+Any of these scenarios can be implemented with Sulu using one single webspace.

-Got it?
-Great!
-(Don't worry if not, we go a lot deeper into this later.)

 Settings
 --------

 As the title implies this module gives you access to all internal adjustments of Sulu.
-One very important section is Permissions where you can create user roles with access right which then can be applied to a user in the Contacts module.
+One very important section is "Permissions", where you can create user roles with access rights which then can be applied to a user in the Contacts module.
 This gives you complete control over the access rights of your website administrators.
-In addition you can manage meta information such as categories or tags that are used in other modules.
+In addition, you can manage meta information such as categories or tags that are used in other modules.

-So now that you know all the components of Sulu we'll have a closer look to one of the paradigms we committed ourselves to.
-The separation of concerns.
+Now that you know all the components of Sulu, we'll have a closer look at one of the paradigms we committed ourselves to: Separation of concerns.